bsoyka/policy/security-policy.md

 Please provide all relevant information.
 The more details you provide, the easier it will be for me to triage and fix the issue.

-If this method is unavailable or not your preference, use my email to report security issues.
-My email is security@bsoyka.me.
-If you'd like, you can encrypt any communication to this email with my [security PGP key](pgp/README.md).
+If this method is unavailable or not your preference, email hello@bsoyka.me with the vulnerability details.

 ## Safe Harbor